OAAPN 2024 Conference

 Maryjo Prince-Paul Brings a Strong Commitment to Patient-Centered End-of-Life Care

-Ohio End of Life Options is excited to be working with Dr. Prince-Paul and is grateful for the expertise and commitment she brings to its mission.
+Ohio End of Life Options is excited to work with Dr. Prince-Paul and is grateful for her expertise and commitment to its mission.

 IN HER OWN WORDS: